The International School of Havana, has been in existence in various forms and names since 1965.

 The School Objectives

-To nurture the whole child within the academic curriculum and through Extra Curricular activities by addressing the emotional, moral, physical, intellectual, social, creative and cultural needs of the students.
+To nurture the whole child within the academic curriculum and through Co-Curricular activities by addressing the emotional, moral, physical, intellectual, social, creative and cultural needs of the students.

 To maximise the skills of learning in all students, including those with Special Educational Needs, in order to provide learning experiences enabling students to meet, or preferably exceed, the benchmark learning outcomes and attainment levels set by our curriculum.